 A cup of yogurt every day can reduce the risk of getting cold, as it contains active probiotics.
 Some scholars believe that these probiotics can stimulate the immune system, and thus help to prevent colds.
 As well as vitamin D, the recent study found that people with low levels of vitamin D have increased risk of suffering from colds and flu.

-Garlic contains some antioxidants that can resist bacteria to invade the immune system, including Helicobacter pylori, which is associated with gastric ulcers and gastric cancer.
+Garlic contains some antioxidants that can resist bacteria to invade the immune system, including Helicobacter pylori, which is associated with gastric ulcers and severe gastric disease.
 Cooking Tip: after peeling, leave for 15-20 minutes.
 Then cook.
 This can help activate the enzyme to better enhance immunity.

 Spinach is known as super food because it has rich nutrients.
 It contains folic acid, which helps to produce new cells and repair DNA.
 It’s also rich in cellulose, antioxidants such as vitamin C, and some other nutrients.
 Raw or semi-cooked is best.